nlsg/nvim/README.md

 ##a minimalistic nvim setup
 =========================
-it is optimized for quertz-keyboards, and python development
+this vim configuration is optimized for interactive development especially interpreted languages like bash and python.
  ```
 ┌────────────────────────────────────────────────────────────┐
 │Tabs░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░│